CQ Magazine DX Marathon - Rules for 2024

 Frequencies and Disallowed Entries

 Radio frequencies in the 160-6 meter bands are eligible including the 60m band and the WARC bands (30, 17 & 12 meters).
 Contacts through repeaters or satellites are not allowed nor are contacts with maritime or aeronautical mobile stations.
 All contacts must be made entirely over amateur radio frequencies – i.e., Echolink-type, DMR, All-Star, etc. contacts do not count.
-Stations designating /MM or /AE are not eligible to log.
+Stations designating /MM or /AM are not eligible to log. /MM is defined as a station located on a floating, undocked, or docked watercarft. /AM is defined as a station located on an aircraft.
 Entries who are operating mobile including POTA or other temporary operations cannot participate in the program.
 A portable operation /P may submit a log for operation in that portable location but cannot combine Q’s with their base operation.

 Modes